Table of Contents

 - Their training costs

-- Their maintenance costs like food, grooming and veterinary care
+- Their maintenance costs like food, grooming, and veterinary care

-There are other physical disabilities and mental conditions recognized by the government that benefit from a trained companion.
+There are other physical disabilities and mental conditions recognized by the government that benefits from a trained companion.

 You need an official diagnosis; pets without certification are unlikely to pass with the IRS.

-Still, if you are raising and/or training certified animals for a recognized organization, your expenses are a charitable deduction.
+Still, if you are raising and/or training any certified assistance dogs, your expenses are a charitable deduction.

-You'll need to keep your receipts, and an itemized list of all expenses, the same as with all deductions, so make sure your accounting is in check.
+You'll need to keep your receipts and an itemized list of all expenses, the same as with all deductions, so make sure your accounting is in check.

-You'll need accurate records of your dog's hours spent on the job.
+You'll need accurate records of your dog's hours on the job.

 The value of your animal must also depreciate with age (like a piece of equipment).

 Outdoor animals might keep pests and wildlife away from your crop too.

 That can fall under IRS Publication 521 – Moving Expenses.

-The other option is to file an above-the-line deduction, using the long Form 1040 and Form 3903, which can include all your moving costs.
+The other option is to file an above-the-line deduction using the long Form 1040 and Form 3903, which can include all your moving costs.

-Still, the total of any itemized deductions on your Schedule A form have to be more than 2 percent of your gross breeding income.
+Still, the total of any itemized deductions on your Schedule A form has to be more than 2 percent of your gross breeding income.

-You have to make a profit for expenses to be deductible, which for many hobbyists just isn't the case.
+You have to make a profit for expenses to be deductible, which for many hobbyists isn't the case.

-You may need to be ready for an IRS inspection as well in order to show you're following any other rules that apply.
+You may need to be ready for an IRS inspection to show you're following any other rules that apply.

-If they are big prize winners, and that's a major part of your yearly income, that's also a legitimate dog related business.
+If they are big prize winners, and that's a significant part of your yearly income, that's a legitimate dog-related business.

 Dogs that are winners of show dog competitions like Westminster that go on to advertise something and generate income are also contenders for tax deductions.

 If this is the case for you and your canine companion, it's best to work with a CPA.

-When your vehicle is your company car, for example, and it’s modified for transporting dogs, you can deduct some of the actual ownership and driving costs too.
+When your vehicle is your company car, for example, modified for transporting dogs, you can also deduct some of the actual ownership and driving costs.

 If you're volunteering with dogs, your travel expenses might be a charitable donation too.

-Jobs like this are becoming more popular, as part of the new sharing economy.
+Jobs like this are becoming more popular as part of the new sharing economy.

 Do you deduct state and local sales tax instead of state and local income tax on your Schedule A form?

-If that's the case, you might be able to deduct the sales tax paid on all of the dog food you buy for your pet separately.
+If that's the case, you could deduct the sales tax paid on all dog food you buy for your pet separately.

-However, dog trainers and other pet related businesses might need coverage for extra liability in case of injury or dog bites.
+However, dog trainers and other pet-related businesses might need coverage for additional liability in case of injury or dog bites.